maizzle/maizzle.com/content/docs/configuration/templates.md

 }
 ```

 <Alert>Previously this was called 'Function source', and it allowed defining sources as a function that was evaluated by Maizzle.
-This is depreacted in Maizzle 5.</Alert>
+This is deprecated starting with Maizzle 5.</Alert>

 ### Multiple sources

-You may define multiple content sources where Maizzle should look for templates to compile.
+You may define multiple content sources:

 ```js [config.js]
 export default {